 Community Property vs. Separate Property

-While your community property will be divided in a manner that is just and right in a divorce, your separate property is excluded from this division.
 Community property is generally that property that you and your spouse obtained over the course of your marriage.
-Even if only one of your names is on the title to a property, it does not alter the fact that it is community property in Texas – if you acquired the property while you were married.
+Even if only one of your names is on the title to a property, if you acquired the property while you were married, it does not alter the fact that it is community property in Texas.

 On the other hand, any property that you brought into the marriage and kept separate is considered separate property that is yours alone.
-Further, any inheritances or gifts that bore your name alone remain your separate property.
-Determining what is community property and what is separate property can be one of the most complicated elements of a divorce.
+Further, any inheritances or gifts that bear your name alone remain your separate property.